Debt Snowball vs Avalanche Method — Which Is Better, Mathematically and Practically

 The debt avalanche method orders debts from highest interest rate to lowest, regardless of balance.
 The household pays the minimum payment on every debt and directs all extra payment capacity to the highest-rate debt until it's eliminated.
 Then the freed-up payment rolls over to the next-highest-rate debt.

-Same example debts, avalanche order: Credit card A (22%) → Credit card B (18%) → Personal loan (11%) → Car loan (6%) — highest rate to lowest.
+Same example debts in avalanche order: Credit card A (22%) → Credit card B (18%) → Personal loan (11%) → Car loan (6%) — highest rate to lowest.

 In this specific example the order happens to match the snowball because the smallest balance also has the highest rate.
-In real households this is not usually the case — typical debt mixes have a small medical bill at 0% APR mixed with a large credit card at 22%, where snowball would pay the medical bill first and avalanche would pay the credit card first.
+In real households this isn't usually the case — typical debt mixes have a small medical bill at 0% APR mixed with a large credit card at 22%, where snowball would pay the medical bill first and avalanche would pay the credit card first.

-Why it appeals: Avalanche minimises total interest paid.
+Why it appeals: avalanche minimises total interest paid.
 Every dollar of extra payment goes to the debt costing the most per day in interest, which is mathematically optimal.
 The understanding behind the method is covered in our piece on APR vs interest rate.

 The math: how much avalanche actually saves

-Household with $13,100 total debt ($400 + $1,200 + $3,500 + $8,000 from above example), with $400/month available for extra payments above minimums.
+A household with $13,100 total debt ($400 + $1,200 + $3,500 + $8,000 from above), with $400/month available for extra payments above minimums:

-- Snowball payoff: Approximately 32 months.
+- Snowball payoff: approximately 32 months.
 Total interest paid: approximately $2,150.

-- Avalanche payoff: Approximately 31 months.
+- Avalanche payoff: approximately 31 months.
 Total interest paid: approximately $2,020.

 In this specific example (where snowball and avalanche order happen to align), the difference is small — about $130.
 In scenarios where the smallest debt has a low interest rate and a larger debt has a much higher rate, the difference can be $500 to $2,000+ over the payoff timeline.